Diving with Clown Triggerfish

 The Most Beautiful Fish in the Sea?

-Clown triggerfish are one of the most colourful fish to encounter when diving and make for an excellent photo opportunity.
+One of the most colourful fish to encounter when diving, clown triggerfish make for an excellent photo opportunity.
 Unfortunately they are quite camera shy and are exceptionally good at turning their backs or moving away just as you are about to press the shutter!

 It's worth persevering though as their colours and impossible-patterned markings really do illustrate just how creative nature can be.
 These marine creatures are very aptly named the 'Clowns' of the triggerfish family.